-- 5.2 Goals and Objectives.
+5.2 Goals and Objectives.
 Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low-income and very low-income, and extremely low-income families for the next five years.
-Include a report on the progress the PHA has made in meeting the goals and objectives described in the previous 5-Year Plan. - Strategically reposition the Housing Authority's assets to maximize available resources to sustain HACM operations, which includes administration, management, homeownership, development and community/supportive services, and provide affordable housing and services for HACM's residents.
+Include a report on the progress the PHA has made in meeting the goals and objectives described in the previous 5-Year Plan.

+Strategically reposition the Housing Authority's assets to maximize available resources to sustain HACM operations, which include administration, management, homeownership, development and community/supportive services, and provide affordable housing and services for HACM's residents.
 Activities include submission of demolition/disposition applications, development proposals, requests for project-based assistance, leveraging resources (properties, Capital Fund, Reserves, and Project-Based Vouchers) for financing, applications for grants, including Fund for Lake Michigan and the Affordable Housing Program, housing choice vouchers and amendment of the designated housing plan as needed.
+12/31/2014 form HUD-50075

-12/31/2013 - Submit funding applications for low income housing tax credits, the affordable housing program and other sources to support HACM property renovation/development.
-12/31/2013 - Submit mixed finance development applications to support the use of other financial resources, including low income housing tax credits.
-12/31/2013 - Submit Choice Neighborhood Grant, HOME/CDBG, capital fund education and training community facilities program grant or other applications in response to a Notice of Funding Availability (NOFA).
+Submit funding applications for low income housing tax credits, the affordable housing program and other sources to support housing needs in the community, such as housing for veterans, and HACM's property renovation/development.
+12/31/2014

+Submit HOME/CDBG, capital fund education and training community facilities program grant or other applications in response to a Notice of Funding Availability (NOFA).
 Redevelopment sites(s) to be determined on the basis of need, opportunity, and the amount of assistance available.
-12/31/2013
+12/31/2014